ltgoslo/sherlock/README.md

 python sherlock.py --training data/training/corenlp.\*sem+ --testing data/development/corenlp.\*sem+ --wapiti ../Wapiti/wapiti --pattern_scope patterns/toy.pattern --pattern_event patterns/toy.pattern --output foo.sem --cleanup
 ```

 Sherlock will output a file that is compatible with the shared task evaluation script.
-Note however that the script assumes gold data in the original format; you can obtain bot script and data [here](http://www.clips.ua.ac.be/sem2012-st-neg/data.html)
+Note however that the script assumes gold data in the original format; you can obtain both script and data [here](http://www.clips.ua.ac.be/sem2012-st-neg/data.html).

 ## Data
 Sherlock assumes that the test set comes with pre-classified negation cues.
 The input format itself is not finalized yet.
 Currently it uses an extended version of the original 2012 *sem shared task (see examples in `sherlock/data`).